 What Is Great Content And How Can I Leverage It?

-You don’t want to be known in your industry as the link beggar.
+You don’t want to be known in your industry as the backlink beggar.
 If you want to be noticed you have to be creative.
-Links aren’t everything, for online marketing the ends is traffic, and the means for SEOs are links to help search rankings.
-This is obviously a vast simplification to avoid going off topic.
+Links aren’t everything, for online marketing the goal is lead generation, and a wholesome strategy is required.

-Great content that will generate you links on auto pilot does exist, I will explore some examples.
+Great content that will generate you links on auto pilot, does exist, I will explore some examples.
 The one thing linking these examples is that they have a viral factor.
-It’s not the content generating the links it’s your users liking the content who build links and share pages.
-Truly great content takes planning – not least on how your website is designed to deal with an influx of traffic.
+It’s not content generating you backlinks; it’s your userbase liking your content who will then build links, share pages and buy products.

-The brand is central to advertising.
-All the bells and whistles of modern online marketing (I blame exact match domains) have left the brand behind.
+Your brand is central to advertising.
 People have the wrong idea of what makes great content, beating your competition isn’t necessarily good enough.
 To optimise is to make the best.

 - Entertainment and Brand awareness

 The content you create to promote your business doesn’t have to be informative, it has to be interesting.
-Everybody who sees your content has the potential to share it.
-Get creative with content which isn’t primarily made for hosting on your website.
-The more you give the more recognition you receive.
+Everybody who sees your content has the potential to share it, a wholesome range of content is required.
+First you find your niche, then you work on broadening it.

 Real Gorilla Marketing